 Getting there: Metro Espanya (L1, L3, L8)

-Because you can visit the hotel bar Eclipse on the 26th floor also as a non-hotel guest, as long as you order something to eat or drink there.
+You can visit the hotel bar Eclipse on the 26th floor also as a non-hotel guest as long as you order something to eat or drink there.
 As you can imagine, the prices here are not quite cheap, but the view is all the more beautiful.

 Extra tip: Pay attention to your clothes.
 You will not be allowed in here with flip-flops or beachwear.